Teachable Review: The Best Platform To Create And Sell Online Courses?

 If you are a current customer and downgrade to the Free plan, you will lose features that are not included in the Free plan.

 The basic package starts at $39 per month ($29 if paid annually).
 This is a good option for beginners.
-The basic plan gives you access to everything possible.
-Including infinite videos, unlimited students, course creator, and automated signups.
+The basic plan gives you access to everything possible, including unlimited courses, unlimited students, course creator, and automated signups.
 On this plan, you'll pay the monthly cost plus 5% transaction fees and 2.9% of the total course price in credit card processing fees (and processing fees of 30 cents, again).

 Teachable Pro Plan